Vale of Pickering: History and settlement

-On the southern edge of the vale lies West Heslerton, where recent excavation has revealed continuous habitation since the Late Mesolithic Age, about 5000 BC.
+On the southern edge of the vale lies West Heslerton, where recent excavation has revealed continuous habitation since the Late Mesolithic, about 5000 BC.
 This site has revealed a great deal of dwelling and occupation evidence from the Neolithic period to the present day.

 The development of farming during the succeeding Neolithic period is evident in the distribution of earth long barrows throughout the area.
 Bronze and Iron Age remains have been found on the fringe of the vale.
 There are sections of Roman roads and Roman villas, which indicate economic activity in the vale at the time.

-In 2011 excavations close to the present village of Sherburn on the southeastern edge of the vale uncovered the remains of a large Anglo Saxon settlement.
+In 2011 excavations close to the present village of Sherburn on the southeastern edge of the vale uncovered the remains of a large Anglo-Saxon settlement.

 The vale is rich in the remains of the English medieval period, between the 11th and 15th centuries.
 There are castles, such as those at Helmsley and Pickering, as well as fortified manor houses and churches of the period.
 There is also a notable example of medieval strip fields at Middleton.

-In the 17th and 18th centuries wealthy landowners created fine buildings and estates such as those at Wykeham Abbey, Nunnington Hall and Ebberston Hall.
+In the 17th and 18th centuries, wealthy landowners created fine buildings and estates such as those at Wykeham Abbey, Nunnington Hall and Ebberston Hall.